 Massage – things to bear in mind

 Before we get to the different massage techniques, it’s important to get your surroundings set up right.
 There are also a few other things to bear in mind to make sure the massage – whatever kind of massage technique it is – really is relaxing.
 The room you’re going to be using for the massage should be nice and warm.
-Candles and some relaxing background music are always a good idea as well, and to make sure the movements you perform on the skin during a massage are pleasant for the person receiving the massage, a massage lotion should always be used.
-Our pjur SPA ScenTouch range offers you the perfect massage lotions for each of the massage techniques below.
-Our massage lotions come in a range of fragrances that include Cherry Dream, Strawberry Summer, Vanilla Seduction and Melon Breeze, as well as an unscented version.
-Because they don’t contain any oil or fat, they don’t leave a greasy film on the skin and they don’t leave marks.
-They also wipe off quickly and easily without leaving any residue and leave the skin feeling soft and nourished.
-What’s more, our pjur SPA ScenTouch products are breathable and won’t block your pores.
+Candles and some relaxing background music are always a good idea as well.
+Always use a lotion or a gel to make the movements used on the skin during the massage comfortable for the person being massaged.
+Before you start looking for a gel or lotion, you can just use one of our silicone personal lubricants like our pjur Original.
+It is super for an enjoyable massage, because it contains silicone, which remains on the surface of the skin and does not get absorbed in the skin.
+Optimal for your next massage!

 What different massage techniques are there?